Anthony Goldstone: Early life

 Goldstone was born on 25 July 1944 in Liverpool.
 He grew up in Sale and attended Brooklands Primary School there, then Manchester Grammar School.
-Eschewing a scholarship to Cambridge, he entered the Royal Northern College of Music (RNCM), then known as the Royal Manchester College of Music (RMCM).
-There he studied with Derrick Wyndham, and later in London with Maria Curcio.
+Eschewing a scholarship to Cambridge, he entered the Royal Manchester College of Music (RMCM), now a part of the Royal Northern College of Music (RNCM).
+There, he studied with Derrick Wyndham, and later in London with Maria Curcio.

 Solo career

-After his 1965 debut with the Royal Manchester College of Music orchestra under John Barbirolli, he went on to success in international piano competitions, and his London debut at the Wigmore Hall in 1969.
+After his 1965 debut with the Royal Manchester College of Music orchestra under John Barbirolli, he went on to success in international piano competitions and had his London debut at the Wigmore Hall in 1969.

-Among many concerto appearances, his most notable may have been at the Last Night of the Proms in 1976, in which he played Benjamin Britten's Diversions for piano left hand and orchestra.
-Afterwards the composer wrote to him, "Thank you most sincerely for that brilliant performance of my Diversions.
+Among many concerto appearances, his most notable may have been at the Last Night of the Proms in 1976, in which he played Benjamin Britten's Diversions for Piano Left Hand and Orchestra.
+Afterwards, the composer wrote to him, "Thank you most sincerely for that brilliant performance of my Diversions.
 I wish I could have been at the Royal Albert Hall to join in the cheers."

 He was an enthusiastic proponent of the completion of works left unfinished by their composers, most spectacularly recording a four-movement "complete performing edition" of Schubert's Unfinished Symphony for piano duet, with Caroline Clemmow.

 Goldstone and Clemmow piano duo

-In 1984, Goldstone began a piano duo partnership with Caroline Clemmow, whom he later married, in 1989.
+In 1984, Goldstone began a piano duo partnership with Caroline Clemmow, whom he later married in 1989.